 To continue to shape our provision for children with SEND, we need the views of parents/carers, staff and governors.
 If you have any comments about this document or relating to the provision provided by the academy, please speak to the SENDCo.

-We ask that parents/ carers will engage with the academy and other professionals to ensure the best possible progress for their child.
+We take pride in building positive relationships with parents and carers and encourage families to work in partnership with the academy and other professionals to ensure the best possible progress for their child.

 Useful Links